Skip to content

 How long does it take to reset Windows Update components?

 The entire process takes about 2 minutes.
 Stopping the four services is instant, renaming the two folders takes a few seconds, and restarting the services completes in under 30 seconds.
 The first update check after a reset may take longer than usual because Windows rebuilds its cache from scratch.
+Schedule the reset for a time when you can leave the machine alone for 10 to 15 minutes so the first cumulative download finishes without interruption.

 Will a VPN always cause error 8024402F?